Scarface (novel): 1932 film

 Scarface (also known as Scarface: The Shame of the Nation and The Shame of a Nation) is a 1932 American pre-Code gangster film starring Paul Muni as Antonio "Tony" Camonte.
 It was produced by Howard Hughes & Howard Hawks, directed by Hawks (with Hughes adding two moralistic scenes directed by Richard Rosson).
 The story is based on Armitage Trail's 1929 novel of the same name, which is loosely based on the rise and fall of Al Capone.
 The film features Ann Dvorak as Camonte's sister, and also stars Karen Morley, Osgood Perkins, and Boris Karloff.
 The plot centers on gang warfare and police intervention when rival gangs fight over control of Chicago.
 A version of the Saint Valentine's Day Massacre is also depicted.

 1983 film

 Scarface is a 1983 American crime film directed by Brian De Palma and written by Oliver Stone.
-The film tells the story of Cuban refugee Tony Montana (Al Pacino) who arrives in 1980s to Miami with nothing and rises to become a powerful drug kingpin.
+The film tells the story of Cuban refugee Tony Montana (Al Pacino) who arrives to Miami in the 1980s, with nothing and rises to become a powerful drug kingpin.
 Rather than being a new adaptation based on the novel, the film is primarily a remake and major modernization of the 1932 film.
 The cast also features Mary Elizabeth Mastrantonio, Steven Bauer, and Michelle Pfeiffer.